michdan190616/Momentum_portfolio_with_GARCH/README.md

 7. Customize parameters, data sources, or models as needed for your specific use case.

 ## Contributors:
+- Michelangelo D'Andrea
-- Michelangelo D'Andrea, Lorenzo Calamida
+- Lorenzo Calamida

 Enjoy exploring the fascinating intersection of momentum investing and volatility modeling with GARCH processes!